composablesys/collabs/docs/src/advanced/events.md

 - Events should be sufficient to maintain a view of the state.
-But, it is recommended to omit info that the user can get from the Collab during the event listener (e.g., in CMap, events provide key but not value, since the listener can get the value themselves.)
+But, it is recommended to omit info that the user can get from the Collab during the event listener (e.g., in IMap, events provide key but not value, since the listener can get the value themselves.)
 - Give the previous value, if it cannot be determined otherwise (e.g. from the remaining state).
-That is useful for some views that only account for part of the state, e.g., the size of a CMap.
+That is useful for some views that only account for part of the state, e.g., the size of a IMap.
 - Don't dispatch events redundantly if there is no way to tell whether they are redundant.
-E.g., in CSet, only dispatch Add if the value went from (not present) to (present);
+E.g., in ISet, only dispatch Add if the value went from (not present) to (present);
   don't dispatch it if the value was already present.
   That is useful
-  for some views that only track part of the state, e.g., the size of a CSet.
+  for some views that only track part of the state, e.g., the size of a ISet.
 - If you making a non-reusable component for an app and don't want to bother adding individual events, you can just emit "Change" events when your state changes (e.g., on your children's "Change" events).
-Or, you can skip events entirely and either refresh the whole display on Runtime "Change" events, or refresh your Collab-specific display on its children's "Change" events.
+Or, you can skip events entirely and either refresh the whole display on IRuntime "Change" events, or refresh your Collab-specific display on its children's "Change" events.

 See [`CollabEventsRecord`](../api/collabs/interfaces/CollabEventsRecord) for guidelines on what events to include.
-Note that each of our interfaces (`CSet`, etc.) has a corresponding events records that you must extend if you are implementing that interface; you should then emit those events.
+Note that each of our interfaces (`ISet`, etc.) has a corresponding events records that you must extend if you are implementing that interface; you should then emit those events.

 > **Aside:** For custom types that you only plan to use in your own application, you may not need to emit events.
-It can be easier to just listen on events dispatched by internal `Collab`s, or to just listen on `Runtime`'s "Change" event.
+It can be easier to just listen on events dispatched by internal `Collab`s, or to just listen on `IRuntime`'s "Change" event.